acorg/figtree-recolor/README.md

 then the original color will be preserved (i.e., the default will not be applied).

+If you use `--colorFile /dev/null`, all pre-existing colors will be removed (assuming you don't also use `--preserveOriginalColors`, of course).

 #### View your colored tree

 Once you've created a new Nexus file, go back into FigTree and open it.